 - The employer must provide an explanation of the limit or limits on the duration of the re-employment.

-- If the term of employment is stated to be two years or less, it will be presumed to be compliant.
+- If the term of employment is stated to be 18 months or less, it will be presumed to be compliant.

-- If the term is over two years or there is no specific end date, further explanation will be required.
+- If the term is over 18 months or there is no specific end date, re-employment must be approved by the Board of Retirement.
 If it is the functional equivalent of a permanent part-time position, the employer and the employee may cease to be in compliance.

 For any member who already retired and returned to work before the policy was implemented: